-ECONOMIZER AND TWO-POSITION DAMPER HOOD PACKAGE REMOVAL AND SETUP (FACTORY OPTION)
+ECONOMIZER HOOD REMOVAL AND SETUP (FACTORY OPTION)

-1. The hood is shipped in knock-down form and must be field assembled.
-The indoor coil access panel is used as the hood top while the hood sides, divider and filter are packaged together, attached to a metal support tray using plastic stretch wrap, and shipped in the return air compartment behind the indoor coil access panel.
-The hood assembly's metal tray is attached to the basepan and also attached to the damper using two plastic tie-wraps.
+1. The hood is shipped in knock-down form and located in the return air compartment.
+It is attached to the economizer using two plastic tie-wraps.
 2. To gain access to the hood, remove the filter access panel.
-(See Fig. 14 and 15.)
-3. Locate the (2) screws holding the metal tray to the basepan and remove.
-Locate and cut the (2) plastic tie-wraps securing the assembly to the damper.
-(See Fig. 16.)
-Be careful to not damage any wiring or cut tie-wraps securing any wiring.
-4. Carefully lift the hood assembly through the filter access opening and assemble per the steps outlined in Economizer Hood and Two-Position Hood.
+(See Fig. 13.)
+3. Locate and cut the (2) plastic tie-wraps, being careful to not damage any wiring.
+(See Fig. 14.)
+4. Carefully lift the hood assembly through the filter access opening and assemble per the steps outlined in Economizer Hood and Two-Position Hood on page 13.